KMS1260/Digital-Forensics-Data-Protection-Lifecycle/03-using-Storage-encryption/README.md

 ![](./images/59.png)

 EFS can be used as a means by which individual users can limit access to files and folders without the need to configure access control settings on those files and folders.
 Any user that does not possess the correct EFS key will be unable to access the EFS encrypted files.
-While EFS does hide the context of files from other non-authorized users, it does not hide the existence of or the name of the file.
+While EFS does hide the context of files from other non-authorised users, it does not hide the existence of or the name of the file.

 ---